How to apply for a graduate scheme

 This is the best place to start (although admittedly we might be a bit biased on this one!).

-Register with a specialist recruiter
+Register with a recruitment agency

 Graduate recruitment websites

-Company sites and social media pages
+Company websites and social media pages

 If you've got a particular employer in mind, make sure you're regularly checking their website for any vacancy posts or announcements.